bdellegrazie/rpi-kiosk/README.md

 It is easier to setup the Pi on a wired connection.
 Wifi is possible but you need to:
 1. Manually configure the Wifi
+2. Install openssh-server on the Pi
-2. Update the inventory to use the correct IP / host as needed
+3. Update the inventory to use the correct IP / host as needed
-3. Run Ansible as above
+4. Run Ansible as above

 ## Settings